- Brain Perfusion Scan

-During a sympathectomy, a surgeon cuts or clamps the sympathetic nerve chain runs up and down along your spine.
-This procedure is used to treat heavy sweating in the palms of the hands, the face, the underarms, and feet, as well as to treat facial blushing and Raynaud phenomenon.
+During a sympathectomy, a surgeon cuts or clamps a deep nerve that runs up and down along the spine.
+This prevents nerve signals from passing through it.
+It is used to treat heavy sweating and certain other conditions.

 - X-rays of the Skull

 X-rays use invisible electromagnetic energy beams to make images of internal tissues, bones, and organs on film.
 Standard X-rays are done for many reasons, including diagnosing tumors or bone injuries.